jminguez2001/Computer_Science_for_High_Energy_Physics_project/README.md

   cmake --build build-o
   ```

+4. Run the application:
-- Run the application
+  - First, exit the development container if still running.
-  1. Using the runtime image:
+  - Using the runtime image:
   ```bash
   docker run -it --rm \
     -v $HOME/containers/IMAPP25:/workspace \
     imapp25-app
   ```
-  2. Then inside the container:
+  - Then inside the container:
   ```bash
   cd build-o
   ./mandelbrot